For 90+ years we have protected properties across the UK from pests

-See our tips below on practical ways you can help to prevent a problem:
+See our rat top tips below on practical ways you can help to prevent a rodent problem in your property.

 If you have already spotted signs of rats, such as droppings, prevention may already be too late.

-We would advise you to act quickly to get rid of rats and prevent a large infestation.
+We would advise you to act quickly to get rid of rats and prevent a larger infestation developing.

 Entrances - Young rats can squeeze through small gaps under doorways, so fit strips to the bottom of doors as a deterrent.
 They will also use cat flaps to get in and will enlarge gaps by gnawing to enter homes via integral garages.